dasarpan/dasarpan/README.md

 🔭 I’m currently working on a website that can teach introductory programming in Python.
-🤔 I’m looking for help finding a software engineering job.
+🤔 I’m currently working as a full stack dev @ AFS
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/das-arpan)